Learn About Cardiomyopathy

 • Ischemic cardiomyopathy is caused by a narrowing of the arteries that supply the heart with blood.
 It makes the heart walls thin so they do not pump well.

-• Restrictive cardiomyopathy is a group of disorders.
+• Restrictive cardiomyopathy is due to a group of disorders.
 The heart chambers are unable to fill with blood because the heart muscle is stiff.
 The most common causes of this type of cardiomyopathy are amyloidosis and scarring of the heart from an unknown cause.

 • Peripartum cardiomyopathy occurs during pregnancy or in the first 5 months afterward.